NivedhaJM/Digital_Nuture_4.0_JavaFSE/Week_02 JUnit, Mockito and SL4J/JUnit_Basic Testing/Exercise-1/README.md

 ## 🧾 Author

-This is part of a foundational exercise in setting up Java unit testing with JUnit 4 for new Java developers or testing beginners.
+This is a foundational exercise designed to help new Java developers or testing beginners set up and understand Java unit testing using JUnit.

 ---